-The pasture, rangeland, forage pilot program is a RMA developed product approved by the FCIC Board of Directors under Section 522(c) of the Federal Crop Insurance Act.
-The apiculture pilot program is a privately developed product approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.
+The pasture, rangeland, forage program is a RMA developed product approved by the FCIC Board of Directors under Section 522(c) of the Federal Crop Insurance Act.
+The apiculture and the annual forage programs are privately developed products approved by the FCIC Board of Directors under Section 508(h) of the Federal Crop Insurance Act.

-Neither pilot program is codified in the C.F.R.
+The Rainfall Index programs and the Vegetation Index 508(h) program are not codified in the C.F.R.